 The new building opened in May of 2015 and now serves as a gathering place for local theater productions, yoga classes, ballroom dancing, workshops, and more.
 Inside, visitors’ eyes are treated to a visual feast: reclaimed wood floors salvaged from the old Nutty Buddy factory in Dorchester, colorful books, warm lighting, and an exposed reclaimed Heart Pine beam and decking ceiling (meticulously salvaged from the Atlas Warehouse in nearby Providence, RI).
 Reclaimed hemlock and American chestnut wall paneling and barn siding were salvaged from a Massachusetts dairy barn.

 This project, coordinated by Bergmeyer Associates, recently won A.R.E. awards in three categories – including flooring.
 You can read more about the reclaimed flooring and beams provided by Longleaf Lumber here.
-Additional images of this project can be found in our Commercial Gallery.

 OUR PHOTOGRAPHS OF THE COMPLETED SPACE